bustardcelly/python-tasks-for-webdev/README.md

 ###usage##

-	$project> ./tools/css_url2uri.py ./style
+	$project> ./tools/css_datauri.py ./style

 ###produces###
 _main.css_

-	.walter {
+	.background {
 		background-image: url('data:img/jpg;base64,/9j/4AAQSkZJRgABAQ...'
 	}

 ##known shortcomings##
 * Overwrites CSS files; no option for -output directory.
-As such, it is recommended first to copy all files over to a distribution directory before running the css_url2uri task.
+As such, it is recommended first to copy all files over to a distribution directory before running the css_datauri task.
 * Finds only relative paths in CSS.